How to Differentiate Reading Fluency Practice

 - Tell Fluency Leaders to collect materials, while the groups re-organize the desks/tables.
 When all students have returned to their seats and all materials have been properly collected, award participation points for “quick, quiet, and cooperative” transitions.

 Work on attention to punctuation and expression.
 Students should read softly, but above a whisper.
 An entire class reading at this level provides a “white noise” that promotes individual concentration.
-Play the CDs at reasonable volume levels or use headphones.
+Play the YouTube videos and CDs at reasonable volume levels or use headphones.

 Assess progress by examining the day to day recorded “cold” readings.
 Although students may tend to “inflate” their “cold” and “hot” timing differentials, emphasize improvement in the “cold” timings over time.